Richard Stockton (Continental Congressman): Death and legacy

 On March 7, 1781, The New Jersey Gazette acknowledged Stockton's worth to his country: "The ability, dignity, and integrity, with which this gentleman discharged the duties of the several important offices to which he was called by the voice of this country are well known."
 For two generations his family had been Quakers, and it was his wish to be buried at the Stony Brook Meeting House Cemetery in Princeton.
 Stockton and his wife Annis were close friends of General Washington.
 After Stockton's death, Annis, one of America's first published female poets, became a favorite correspondent of Washington.
 Washington and his wife Martha were frequent visitors to Morven.

 In 1888, the state of New Jersey donated a marble statue of Stockton to the National Statuary Hall Collection at the United States Capitol.
 He is one of only six signers to be so honored.
 In 1969, the New Jersey Legislature passed legislation establishing a state college which was named after Stockton, to honor the memory of New Jersey's first signer of the Declaration of Independence.

 Previously known as "Stockton State College", "Richard Stockton State College", and "Richard Stockton College of New Jersey", it is now known as Stockton University.
 A rest area on the southbound New Jersey Turnpike, south of Interstate 195, is named after Stockton.

 A small town in New York south of Buffalo is named after Stockton.
 Stockton Street in Trenton, New Jersey is also named in his honor.
+Stockton Court, a building in the Independence Harbor condominium community in Edgewater, NJ, is named after Stockton.
+Stockton is featured among the Founding Fathers on the America 250 celebration website.